-This is part of our 100 Things in 2017 challenge.
-Click on the photos for a closer look!
+This is part of our 100 Things in 2018 challenge.
+Make sure to click on the photos!

 We actually really enjoyed this one.
 Apart from the weird 50’s morality, sexism, and innuendo, the story was told in an interesting way.
 It’s easy to see how Hitchcock was synonymous with suspense for many years, the pacing of this film was great.

 Wow.
 We’re not sure what we’re supposed to be feeling having seen this.
 It’s sort of in the same category as Who’s Afraid of Virginia Woolf, where the climax is disturbing, and there’s no resolution really.

 So let me get this straight.
 A woman escapes imprisonment by her father (which is a completely normal father-daughter dynamic, and needs no resolution), and while traveling alone is accosted by a guy who heaps emotional abuse on her and blackmails her.
 Naturally, they fall in love.
 (Sarcasm aside, you can see the roots of the modern rom-com in this, and it’s well-made.)